Where Did All the Love Go?

 "Where Did All the Love Go?" is a song by English rock band Kasabian and is the second official single from their third album, West Ryder Pauper Lunatic Asylum.
 It was released on 10 August 2009.

 Lyrics

 Guitarist Sergio Pizzorno explained the song's meaning to New Musical Express stating that "It's sitting at home seeing another kid get stabbed, everyone is scared and going, 'What the fuck is going on?"
 The song also speaks about the Internet, with Pizzorno elaborating in an interview with The Sun that "Kids today grow up really quickly and there's too much information.
 News channels, the internet and social networking sites.
 People aren't leaving their bedrooms and it's just crazy.
 The things that make you most happy are quite simple.
 That song is looking for the romantic image of life, when people looked out for each other."

 Music video

-According to Serge Pizzorno, the song's music video was inspired by Kenneth Anger's films like Scorpio Rising, Busby Berkeley and French cabaret.
+According to Serge Pizzorno, the song's music video, directed by Charles Mehling, was inspired by Kenneth Anger's films like Scorpio Rising, Busby Berkeley and French cabaret.